E. J. Rowland

-Earl Jerrod "E. J." Rowland (born May 18, 1983) is an American-born Bulgarian basketball coach and former player who is currently an assistant coach at his alma mater, Saint Mary's College.
+Earl Jerrod "E. J." Rowland (born May 18, 1983) is an American-born Bulgarian basketball coach and former player who is currently an assistant coach at Arizona State under Randy Bennett.

 College career

 Rowland began his college career with CSU Dominguez Hills.
 As a freshman with the Toros, he averaged 9.8 points, 4.6 rebounds, and 2.3 assists while starting 24 of 27 games.
 Following this season, he transferred to Hartnell College, a two-year community college in Salinas, California.
 In his only season with the team, he led the squad in points, assists, steals, and free-throw percentage en route to being named Coast Conference Player of the Year and earning All-State honors.

 Rowland finished his college career with two years of NCAA basketball at St. Mary's (CA).
 He had two successful seasons with the Gaels, leading the team in assists in both his years there.
 Following his senior season, he earned honorable mention All-WCC.